explaingit

 TLDR

-Open-source workflow automation platform where you describe multi-step processes in simple text format, then schedule and monitor them through a visual dashboard or code.
+Kestra is an open-source workflow automation platform where you describe multi-step processes in YAML, then schedule, trigger, and monitor them from a visual browser dashboard, connecting databases, cloud services, APIs, and scripts in any language.

 Mindmap